Spinal cord traumaSpinal cord injury; Compression of spinal cord; SCI; Cord compression

 - Remove bone fragments, disk fragments, or foreign objects

-- Fuse broken spinal bones or place spinal braces
+- Fuse broken spinal bones with rods and screws or place spinal braces

 Bed rest may be needed to allow the bones of the spine to heal.